ameli/imate/README.rst

    >>> from TraceInv import GenerateMatrix
    >>> from TraceInv import ComputeTraceOfInverse

    >>> # Generate a symmetric positive-definite matrix of the shape (20**2,20**2)
    >>> A = GenerateMatrix(NumPoints=20)

    >>> # Compute trace of inverse
    >>> trace = ComputeTraceOfInverse(A)

-In the above, the class ``GenerateMatrix`` produces a sample matrix for test purposes.
+In the above, the class :class:`GenerateMatrix <TraceInv.GenerateMatrix>` produces a sample matrix for test purposes.
 Specifically, this class produces a correlation matrix from the mutual Euclidean distance of a set of points.
 By default, the set of points are generated on an equally spaced rectangular grid in the unit square.
 The produced matrix is symmetric and positive-definite, hence, invertible.
 The sample matrix ``A`` in the above code is of the size :math:`20^2 \times 20^2` corresponding to a rectangular grid of :math:`20 \times 20` points.

-The ``ComputeTraceOfInverse`` class in the above code employs the Cholesky method by default to compute the trace of inverse.
+The :mod:`ComputeTraceOfInverse <TraceInv.ComputeTraceOfInverse>` class in the above code employs the Cholesky method by default to compute the trace of inverse.
 However, the user may choose other methods given in the table below.

 ===================  ====================================  ==============  =============  =============
 ``ComputeMethod``    Description                           Matrix size     Matrix type    Results